 Is Pitney Bowes Destined for Greatness?

-Investors love stocks that consistently beat the Street without getting ahead of their fundamentals and risking a meltdown.
-The best stocks offer sustainable market-beating gains, with robust and improving financial metrics that support strong price growth.
-Does Pitney Bowes fit the bill?
-Let's take a look at what its recent results tell us about its potential for future gains.
+Every investor can appreciate a stock that consistently beats the Street without getting ahead of its fundamentals and risking a meltdown.
+The best stocks offer sustainable market-beating gains, with improving financial metrics that support strong price growth.
+Let's take a look at what Pitney Bowes' (NYS: PBI) recent results tell us about its potential for future gains.

 What the numbers tell you

 The graphs you're about to see tell Pitney Bowes' story, and we'll be grading the quality of that story in several ways.